kmcallorum/ElasticSearch_to_MySql/FINAL_PUSH_TO_100.md

 ---

 *The final 3% matters.
 Because perfect is the only acceptable standard.*
-*— Mac McAllorum, Principal Engineer*
+*— Kevin McAllorum, Principal Engineer*